arskom/spyne/README.rst

 Getting Support
 ===============

-The official mailing list for both users and developers alike can be found at: http://lists.spyne.io/listinfo/people.
+- The official mailing list for both users and developers alike can be found at: http://lists.spyne.io/listinfo/people.

-You can also use the 'spyne' tag to ask questions on `Stack Overflow <https://stackoverflow.com/questions/tagged/spyne>`_.
+- You can use the 'spyne' tag to ask questions on `Stack Overflow <https://stackoverflow.com/questions/tagged/spyne>`_.

+- You can also use the `forum <https://github.com/arskom/spyne/discussions>`_ on the project's github page.

 Please don't use the issue tracker for asking questions.
 It's a database that holds the most important information for the project, so we must avoid